-$v^{balanceSapling}$ is encoded in a transaction as the field valueBalanceSapling.
-For a v4 transaction, $v^{balanceSapling}$ is always explicitly encoded.
-Transaction fields are described in § 7.1 'transaction transaction transac
+v^{balanceSapling} is encoded in a transaction as the field valueBalanceSapling.
+For a v4 transaction, v^{balanceSapling} is always explicitly encoded.
+Transaction fields are described in § 7.1 'Transaction Encoding and Consensus' on p.
+87.

 A positive Sapling balancing value takes value from the Sapling transaction value pool and adds it to the transparent transaction value pool.
 A negative Sapling balancing value does the reverse.
 As a result, positive v^{balanceSapling} is treated like an input to the transparent transaction value pool, whereas negative v^{balanceSapling} is treated like an output from that pool.